It’s important to know what you don’t know

 - Ask if they have a migration path if your business grows.
 If they only offer shared hosting and you’re projecting growing your traffic to where you’ll need a dedicated server in the next three years, keep looking.

-- And last, listen to how each prospective hosting provider responds to your questions.
+- And lastly, listen to how each prospective hosting provider responds to your questions.
 You may not be able to read their body language, but you can gauge the tone of their voice and how you perceive their interest in your business.

 The real measure of a great hosting provider is not the plans they offer, rather how they treat their clients.
 Cross-industry, companies that survive the test of time are those that realize the lifetime value of their clients.